Two years ago I began clipping pages to use on a magazine picture wall inspired by botanical prints.

 Shortly after we moved into our house, we sold most of the contemporary art I’d owned for years.
 My walls were happily bare.
-My aim was to find low-cost replacement art from the high-quality English magazines I favor — they print frame-worthy full-page photos on fine paper.
+My aim was to find low-cost replacement art for a magazine picture wall using the high-quality English magazines I favor — they print frame-worthy full-page photos on fine paper.
 I posted a few of the initial Magazine Pages for a Picture Wall and I continued collecting them.
 In truth, I’d prefer to have a suite of fine botanical similar to those in the original inspiration photo for my dining room [top].
-But that’s impossible without an investment, plus I already have a set of antique fruit prints in the kitchen nearby.
+But that’s impossible without an investment, plus I already have a set of antique fruit prints nearby in the kitchen.

-The target location for this venture is 8-foot-wide by 5-foot-wide space on the wood-paneled wall in our sunroom/dining room, between two sets of French doors, where my antique cherry dry sink (currently serving as a bar) resides.
+The target location for this venture is 8-foot-wide by 5-foot-wide space on the wood-paneled wall in our sunroom/dining room, between two sets of French doors.
+My antique cherry dry sink (currently serving as a bar) works well there and I was for images to hang above it.
 By my initial calculation, that space would support a row of five across and two down – ten total.

 I cut out 10 paper templates and put them up according to mathematical calculations, lining the top row up with the top of the doors.
 But, because the wall has vertical lines from the paneling, the spacing had to be adjusted by sight.